MultiAdaptive/document/Domicon-WhitePaper-V2.1.md

-<center><big>Domicon: Native Data Availability Solution for Multi-Chain
+# Domicon: Native Data Availability Solution for Multi-Chain
-<center><small>Domicon Tech Ltd.
-<center><small>contact@domicon.xyz
 Domicon is building a Data Availability 2.0 layer that provides native multi-chain support.

 It consists of a broadcast layer responsible for data broadcasting and a storage layer responsible for long-term data storage.
-Domicon's ingenious utilization of the Kate-Zaverucha-Goldberg ( KZG ) polynomial commitment enables data broadcasting, data sampling and aggregate auditing of full data, truly ensuring the integrity and reliability of data in propagation and storage.
+Domicon's ingenious utilization of the Kate-Zaverucha-Goldberg ( KZG ) polynomial commitment enables data broadcasting, data sampling, and aggregate auditing of full data, truly ensuring the integrity and reliability of data in propagation and storage.

 # Abstract